Here’s what to do once you’ve attended CE sessions at VMX.

 - Login to the Attendee Service Center with your email address and password.

-- Once you’re logged in, you will be able to access your CE Records.
+- Once you’re logged in, click *CE Center*

 - If you have any questions, please email us at Info@NAVC.com or call 352.375.5672.